 Diagnosis of this condition is based on the location of pain, decreased hand function, and the presence of swelling in the hand.

-To learn about effective treatments for De Quervain's, please continue reading here:
+To learn about options for De Quervain's symptoms (pain and stiffness), please continue reading here: